 Park and Ride

 A Park-and-Ride is a place where people can park to ride the bus, carpool, or vanpool.
-“Local” Park & Rides listed below are served by Chapel Hill Transit and require a parking permit to help pay for the fare-free transit system.
-“Regional” Park & Rides, served by GoTriangle, PART, and Chatham Transit, are free to park.
-For UNC football and basketball games, some local Park & Rides open to riders of Tar Heel Express.
+“Local” Park-and-Rides listed below are served by Chapel Hill Transit and require a parking permit to help pay for the fare-free transit system.
+“Regional” Park-and-Rides, served by GoTriangle, PART, and Chatham Transit, are free to park.
+For UNC football and basketball games, some local Park-and-Rides open to riders of Tar Heel Express.

 Local Park-and-Ride Lots

 - To obtain a daily or weekly permit: